 The other day I was trying to explain the benefits of standardization and the use of statistics to one of my kids.
-This led me to write this blog post.
-I hope it might help you or at least give you a new way to think about Standards and Statistics and how you use them in your everyday lives.

 Whether you think about it or not --- We use statistics everyday and we rely upon standards to make our lives easier.
 I might even go as far to say that standards make our fast paced lives possible.

 Why can you drive all the way to work or grandmas house and not remember anything about the drive?